Vakulenkoav17/pixlpark_orders_project/README.md

-To start app you should use command "npm i" in folders "client" and "server" in terminal After relocate in folder "server" and run command "npm run dev"
+To start app you should:
+1. Use command "npm i" in folders "client" and "server" in terminal
+2. In "server" folder run command "npm run dev"